Clufty/scoop-chatterino7tv/README.md

 ## Notes

 - **Settings** — config is stored in `%APPDATA%\Chatterino2` and will persist across updates and uninstalls.
-- **Versioning** — the version string looks like `6.9.3-202604051423` (Qt version + timestamp of when the nightly asset was last updated).
-Scoop checks the GitHub API for changes and uses this to detect when a new nightly has been pushed.
+- **Versioning** — the version string is the first 12 characters of the nightly's git commit SHA (e.g. `4792f384a9dd`).
+A GitHub Action checks for a new SHA every 6 hours and automatically updates the manifest when a new nightly is pushed.
 - **Hash skipping** — the nightly reuses the same filename with new content on each build and no checksums file is published, so hash verification is skipped.
 You're trusting GitHub's release infrastructure directly.

 ## Disclaimer